Charles-Philip/git_checker/README.md

 - The branch name

-- Whether the branch is the active branch
+- Whether the branch is an active branch

 - Whether there are local changes